Chancery judges listing office

 When the trial date has been arranged, the case will normally be placed in a five-day window.
 This office will aim to list the trial on the first day of the window, however if this cannot be done, this office will aim to list the case on the second day of the window.
 This office has a maximum of 5 days to list the case (for example if the trial period commences on a Monday, this office has until the Friday to list the case).
 It should be pointed out however that the vast majority of trials commence on the first or second day of the window.

-Dates that Masters are asked to give during week commencing 10 June 2013
+Trial Periods/Dates that Masters are asked to give during week commencing 12 September 2016

 |Trial Window||Last day for Listing Appointment|